 Liposuction is used to improve nearly any part of your body that needs a little boost in contouring.
 In fact, it has helped almost half a million people get the body they want, making it the number one most popular cosmetic surgery choice in the United States.
 When you choose liposuction as a part of your mommy makeover, it can add the finishing touches to the slimmer figure you desire.
 The hips and flanks and tummy are the most commonly treated areas, though depending on your goals, you can choose just about anywhere on your body for treatment.
 It is essential to remember that liposuction is solely a cosmetic procedure, not a tool for weight loss, so for optimal results, you should be within 10-15 pounds of your goal weight before your surgery.

 Liposuction has been in use for more than 40 years, and though there have been minor changes to the procedure, the original technique has remained the same.
-Dr. Sheridan marks the areas on your body targeted for liposuction, and uses small incisions to insert a thin, narrow tube known as a cannula into your body.
+Your surgeon marks the areas on your body targeted for liposuction, and uses small incisions to insert a thin, narrow tube known as a cannula into your body.
 The cannula is moved around the treatment area, gently dislodging fat and suctioning it out of your body.

 Breast Lift (With or Without Augmentation)

 After pregnancy, you may notice changes in your breasts that aren’t necessarily for the better.
 While the weight gain and milk supply during pregnancy and breastfeeding may have given you the chest you’ve always envied, the reality is that once you finish breastfeeding and lose weight, you’ll also lose volume and shape.
 Your breasts may hang lower than they used to, or breastfeeding has caused them to look deflated and asymmetrical.
 These are common issues, but also easily fixable.
-Dr. Sheridan can boost your breasts with a breast lift, and restore volume through augmentation as well.
+Your surgeon can boost your breasts with a breast lift, and restore volume through augmentation as well.

 The primary purpose of a breast lift is to address any ptosis (or sagging) that results from pregnancy, weight loss, or simply the natural aging process.
-If you only want to undergo a breast lift, Dr. Sheridan will choose an incision type that will work best for your degree of sagging – there are several options, each designed for maximum correction with minimal visible scarring.
+If you only want to undergo a breast lift, your surgeon will choose an incision type that will work best for your degree of sagging – there are several options, each designed for maximum correction with minimal visible scarring.
 Using this incision, he will tighten the loose skin, reposition and reshape the underlying tissue, and improve the position and overall contour of your breasts.

 If you decide that you would like to restore fullness and volume to your breasts, breast augmentation with implants is an option.
 Implants will give you back the volume you lost after breastfeeding, and create a more proportional, symmetrical shape.
-You will also work with Dr. Sheridan to choose the size, shape, material and placement of the implant (either over or under your pectoral muscle).
+You will also work with your surgeon to choose the size, shape, material and placement of the implant (either over or under your pectoral muscle).
 The goal is to enhance your shape while giving you a natural, more youthful appearance.

 What to Expect From the Procedure, Results, and Recovery

 Mommy makeovers are performed as an outpatient procedure using general anesthesia.
 When you return home after surgery, you will need to limit your activity for at least the first two weeks of recovery.
 You will be required to wear compression garments to provide support and protection, as well as help to minimize swelling.
 Most patients can return to work and get back to their normal activities within one to two weeks after their procedure, though this will depend on the physical demands of your job and how well you are healing.
-More strenuous exercise and activities are typically limited for four to six weeks, but you will receive specific post-operative instructions and visit Dr. Sheridan for follow-up appointments.
+More strenuous exercise and activities are typically limited for four to six weeks, but you will receive specific post-operative instructions and visit your surgeon for follow-up appointments.

 You will be able to see some immediate results after your mommy makeover, but your full results may not be visible until you have fully healed.
 Tummy tuck, liposuction and breast enhancement results are considered permanent if you maintain a stable, healthy weight, although you may choose to get a touch-up later due to the natural aging process.